 A Beginners Guide on Bitcoin DCA (Dollar-cost Average)

 Bitcoin is still the most prominent cryptocurrency, with a market capitalization above $ 850 B. Its value rose in early 2021 to smash the $60,000 mark and even set an all-time high at $69,000.
 It can compare the recent spike in Bitcoin to the 2017 bull run, where Bitcoin’s price eventually lowered massively.
 It’s the nature of all cryptocurrencies, but they still provide remarkable opportunities to earn profits.

 Financial technology experts are constantly devising investment strategies like the dollar-cost averaging strategy (DCA).
 Bitcoin dollar-cost averaging enables investors to mitigate the impacts of Bitcoin’s volatility and protect liquidity.
 However, if you have an appetite for taking risks and are considering Bitcoin, it’s good to understand the DCA investment strategy.

 What Is Dollar-Cost Averaging?

 However, we aren’t all magicians, so we can never know exactly when is the right time to invest in Bitcoin.
 For that reason, the wise came up with dollar-cost averaging to smooth out volatility and make cryptocurrency investment more straightforward.
-Dollar-Cost Averaging itself is an investment strategy used in cryptocurrency but also works for traditional investments.
+Dollar-Cost Averaging is a cryptocurrency investment strategy that works for traditional investments.

 Bitcoin dollar-cost averaging involves purchasing specific amounts of Bitcoin at regular intervals to reduce the potential negative impact of investing at an inappropriate time.
 It is more of a long-term accumulation strategy where the investor distributes the desired investment amount into equal portions, then commits equal amounts at regular intervals.